-The London Taxi Company is owned by Geely, a large, China-based automaker whose portfolio of brands also includes Sweden’s Volvo.
-Geely invested over £300 million (roughly $465 million) to build a state-of-the-art cab dubbed TX5 that’s fully capable of fending off competition from much more modern passenger vans built by the likes of Mercedes-Benz and Nissan.
+LTC is owned by Geely, a large, China-based auto-maker whose portfolio of brands also includes Sweden’s Volvo.
+Geely invested over 275 million pounds (roughly $347 million) to develop a state-of-the-art cab dubbed TX5 capable of fending off competition from much more modern passenger van built by the likes of Mercedes-Benz and Nissan.

 The TX5 was designed from a blank sheet of paper.
 A gasoline-electric plug-in hybrid drivetrain represents one of the most noteworthy advancements over the outgoing TX4.
 Power is primarily provided by a three-cylinder engine, but the cab is capable of driving solely on electricity for over 70 miles.
 Hybrid technology will become mandatory for all taxi cabs operating in London starting next year, so the TX5 is ahead of the curve.

 Penned in Barcelona by British designers, the TX5 borrows key styling cues such as a tall grille, round headlights, and a pronounced belt line from the Austin FX4 cab launched in 1958.
 The retro treatment is only skin-deep, however.
 The cab boasts composite body panels, as well as a modular aluminum platform that keeps weight in check.
 LTC believes the TX5 can earn a five-star crash test rating.